fsmosca/PGN-Standard/README.md

 # PGN-Standard
-Portable Game Notation Specification and Implementation Guide
+Portable Game Notation Specification and Implementation Guide.
+This is the [link](https://github.com/fsmosca/PGN-Standard/blob/master/PGN-Standard.txt) to the updated documentation or see the `PGN-Standard.txt` file in this repository.

 ### Goal
-* To update the standard for unclear specifications
+* To update the standard for unclear specifications.
+* Improve the standard.

 ### References
 * [PGN Supplement](https://www.enpassant.dk/chess/palview/enhancedpgn.htm)